Serena breezes into fourth round at Indian Wells

 The heckling was in apparent response to Serena’s sister Venus having withdrawn from their semi-final that year just minutes before the match, citing injury.

-In other matches on Sunday, Britain’s Heather Watson pulled off her first victory over a top-10 ranked player with a 6-4 6-4 upset of Agnieszka Radwanska, the seventh seed.
+Williams, who claimed her 19th grand slam singles crown at the Australian Open final in January, will next face fellow American Sloane Stephens, who scraped past Russian Svetlana Kuznetsova 7-6(4) 1-6 6-4.

-The 22-year-old Channel Islander broke the Polish world number eight in the opening set, then stormed back from 2-4 down in the second to end the match after an hour and a half.
+Watson broke seventh-seeded Radwanska of Poland in the opening set, then stormed back from 2-4 down in the second to end the match after an hour and a half.

-“I knew I’d have to play extremely well today, be patient and pull the trigger at the right time,” said an elated Watson, ranked 43rd.
+“I knew I’d have to play extremely well today, be patient and pull the trigger at the right time,” said the 22-year-old Channel Islander, who is ranked 43rd.
 “I think I found that balance very well today.”

 Eighth seed Ekaterina Makarova of Russia was ousted by Swiss Timea Bacsinszky 3-6 7-5 6-4 while 10th-seeded Czech Lucie Safarova was sent packing 7-6 7-5 by Ukrainian Elina Svitolina.